-In times of drought, danger and difficulty, the survival of an elephant herd depends on the instincts of its leader to know whether to fight or flee; run or walk, or to find those paths, invisible to us as humans, that lead the herd to water.
+In times of drought, danger and difficulty the survival of an elephant herd depends on its leader’s instincts to know whether to fight or flee, run or walk or find those paths invisible to us that lead the herd to water.

-The Matriarch of a herd is so much more than just a leader – she is a vault of knowledge.
-She knows where to go when times are tough; how far she can push boundaries with other herds to make sure her herd drinks first, and she is, above all, a protector of the young and frail.
-So many times, we have observed the Matriarch stop her herd to wait for the very young or very old, or scold a naughty teenager for taking too much water or delaying the herd’s progress.
+The Matriarch of a herd is more than a leader; she is a vault of knowledge.
+She knows where to go when times are tough, she knows how much she can push boundaries with other herds to make sure her herd drinks first, and she is above all a protector of the young and frail.

-The size of an elephant gives it its strength, but it is also its Achilles heel.
+The size of an elephant is what gives it its strength, but it is also its Achilles heel.

 This work tells the tale of the Matriarch, those resilient, brilliant and resourceful female elephants who have successfully navigated nature’s feasts and famines for the better of their herd.